Chief Executive Officer

 Abigail is a seasoned events organiser, a professional project manager, a trainer and a motivational speaker on women’s leadership issues.
 She holds a degree from the University of Ghana, an MA in International Relations from Boston University, a certificate in International Negotiations from the Centre for Applied Studies in International Negotiations, Geneva, Switzerland and specialised training in Project Management, Resource mobilisation and Women’s Leadership.

-Nana Darkoa Sekyiamah is Programme Officer for Fundraising & Communications.
+Nana Darkoa Sekyiamah is the Communications Specialist.
 She is the editor of AWDF’s publication, ‘Women Leading Africa: Conversations with Inspirational African Women’.
 Prior to working at AWDF she was a leadership trainer with the Metropolitan Police Service in the U.K.

 Nana Darkoa is a trained facilitator, life/performance coach and an accomplished public speaker.
 Nana Darkoa holds a Diploma in Performance Coaching, a Certificate in Conflict Mediation and is a graduate of the University of North London with a BSc (Hons) in Communications and Cultural Studies and holds a MSc in Gender and Development from the London School of Economics and Political Science.

-Joan Koomson is the Programme Officer for Donor Liaison and comes to AWDF from Plan International where she worked as the Resource Mobilization Manager for 4 years.
+Joan Koomson is the Donor Liaison Specialist and comes to AWDF from Plan International where she worked as the Resource Mobilization Manager for 4 years.

 Prior to that, she worked as a World Bank Consultant on the Government of Ghana Public Sector Restructuring Project under the National Institutional Renewal Programme (NIRP) under the Office of the President.